Put On The Polish

 First Impressions!
 Make Them Good!

 How you Dress and appear is crucial, take care of yourself, and people will know you take care where ever you are.
 Take note of what is appropriate by learning from the most successful in the company.
-Eliminate profane language from your vocabulary, if it ever slips out in front of a Officer… Blessings be Upon You.
+Eliminate profane language from your vocabulary, if it ever slips out in front of a executive… Blessings be Upon You.

 Know the impact of how you look.
 Clean, appropriate, and ironed clothes.
 Do not wear accessories inappropriate for a professional setting.
 Be consistent in how you dress and when you appear to work.